CEO Mark Remmert spoke on using natural fibers to lighten the load of automobiles at the Automotive Composites Conference and Exhibition (ACCE)

 Mark Remmert, CEO of Emporia-based Green Dot Bioplastics spoke at the Automotive Composites Conference and Exhibition (ACCE) in Novi, Michigan.
 ACCE, the world’s leading automotive composites forum, hosted over 800 automotive industry professionals and vendors to discuss automotive design and new materials.

-Production of plant-based plastics, polymers, and composites have grown in popularity the last few years as consumers demand change.
-Green Dot’s high quality polymers have two unique selling propositions over traditional materials: they are non-toxic to produce and they are more sustainable as they are derived partially or wholly from plant-based renewable resources.
+Production of plant-based plastics, polymers, and composites has grown in popularity in the last few years as consumers demand change.
+Green Dot’s high-quality polymers have two unique selling propositions over traditional materials: they are non-toxic to produce and they are more sustainable as they are derived partially or wholly from plant-based renewable resources.
 As durable and hardy as their carbon-based counterparts, natural fiber composites tend to be significantly lighter while offering similar, if not superior strength to weight ratios.

 Green Dot Bioplastics, Inc is a bioscience social enterprise headquartered in Emporia, Kansas.
 A full-service bioplastics company, Green Dot is dedicated to delivering the very best of sustainable materials to our customers.
 That’s the thinking behind our Terratek® line of bioplastics, developed to meet the growing demand for biobased and compostable materials with fewer of the drawbacks associated with traditional plastics.